 In-between Pages

-SARAH OSBOURNE
+SARAH OSBORNE

 He wished he’d acted on the things that cascaded through his thoughts.
 Instead, he kept himself confined within these four walls.
 Instead of being isolated, he’d act with exhilaration.
 Instead of loneliness, he'd be kept awake with excitement.
 And instead of being heartbroken, he would be living with obsession and passion.